leodido/go-encodeuricomponent/README.md

 # go-encodeuricomponent

-A little library that replicates the behavior of the `encodeURIComponent` JavaScript function.
+> A library that replicates the behavior of the `encodeURIComponent` JavaScript function

 ##### Notice